-Proposals to include nuclear power as part of a Clean or Renewable Energy Standard suffer from three fundamental misconceptions: 1) that carbon dioxide is the only pollutant that matters when defining "clean energy;" 2) that because radiation is invisible and odorless, it is not a toxic pollutant; 3) that nuclear power is carbon-free.
+Proposals to include nuclear power as part of a Clean Energy Standard suffer from three fundamental misconceptions: 1) that carbon dioxide is the only pollutant that matters when defining "clean energy;" 2) that because radiation is invisible and odorless, it is not a toxic pollutant; 3) that nuclear power is carbon-free.
 None of these is true.

 Only one of the many technologies that can produce electricity is capable of a catastrophic accident that can kill tens or even hundreds of thousands of people, presents a security threat of unprecedented proportions because of this vulnerability, and creates a lethal byproduct that will be toxic for hundreds of thousands of years: nuclear power.
-To call nuclear power "clean" is an affront to science and common sense.
+To call nuclear power "clean" is an affront to science, to common sense, and to the English language itself.

-&lt;sup>1 Investigative Reporting Workshop, January 2010. http://investigativereportingworkshop.org/investigations/nuclear-energy-lobbying-push/story/nuclear-energy-working-hard-win-support/
+1 Investigative Reporting Workshop, January 2010. http://investigativereportingworkshop.org/investigation s/nuclear-energy-lobbying-push/story/nuclear-energyworking-hard-win-support/